-What is Sixth-Form entry?
+What is Sixth Form entry?

 Important Dates

-- Results: December of year prior to entry
+- Results: December of Year 11

-a) sit exam papers in their chosen sixth-form subjects.
+a) sit exam papers in their chosen Sixth Form subjects.

 b) sit exam papers in English and Maths and one or two chosen additional subjects.

 The papers are usually written in-house by the prospective school and are normally based on the GCSE syllabus.
 Occasionally, and particularly for the more academic schools, the exams may include a small number of harder questions requiring students to apply their GCSE knowledge in new and more challenging contexts.
-Again, you need to double check the specific requirements on the relevant school's website.
+Again, you need to double-check the specific requirements on the relevant school's website.

 Preparing for 16+ exams can be overwhelming because Year 11 students are also trying to concentrate on their GCSEs.
 We recommend having a look at: